saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 ## The result

 Another important construct in Rust is the `Result` enum.
-Same as with the Option
+Same as with the Option, the Result is an enum.
 The definition of the Result can be found in `result.rs`:

 ```rust
 pub enum Result<T, E> {